darlab-pakistan/darlab-pakistan.github.io/README.md

 - Laiba Farid (Founding Member, September 2022 - May 2023)
 - Abdullah Siddiqui (Founding Member, September 2022 - May 2023)

-[_People working on separate projects are listed on the respective project pages._]
+[_People working on different projects are listed on the respective project pages._]